O-Dev-OXOZONE/ODevLib/docs/rest_philosophy.md

 Usually, though, you get the same fields in retrieve/create/update serializers, plus some extra fields in retrieve serializers, i.e. primary keys in `id` field, and some computed stuff.

+## How to name serializers

+The convention used by ODevLib is to name serializers as:
+- `<Model>Serializer` for retrieve serializer;
+- `<Model>CreateSerializer` for create serializer;
+- `<Model>UpdateSerializer` for update serializer.

+You can have a subset of these serializers, but you will always have retrieve serializer, as it is used as response for ANY endpoints (GET, PATCH, POST, all of them).

+## How to name endpoints

+The convention used by ODevLib is to name endpoints as:
+- `/api/<subsystem>/<model>/` for ViewSet;
+- `/api/<subsystem>/<model>/<pk>/<action>/` for actions.

+You can also have function-based views, which are not covered by any convention, as they are specific for each task.